General Questions

 Can advisers help with KiwiSaver?

-Yes, many financial advisers can help optimize your KiwiSaver including fund selection, contribution strategies, and withdrawal planning for first home purchases or retirement.
+Yes, many financial advisers can help review your KiwiSaver options including fund selection, contribution strategies, and withdrawal planning for first home purchases or retirement.
 Some advisers specialize specifically in KiwiSaver advice.

 Working with Advisers